selimslab/selimslab.github.io/_posts/technical/tech/2019-8-19-to-live-by.md

 ---
 layout: post
-title: Algorithms to Live By, one page summary
+title: Algorithms to Live By
 tags: tech

 ---